-Ampeli Villa ("Vineyard Villa") is a modern detached holiday home located in the quiet, friendly and traditional seaside resort of Pissouri Bay in the vine-growing district of south-west Cyprus.
+Ampeli Villa ("Vineyard Villa") is a modern detached holiday home located in the quiet, friendly and traditional seaside resort of Pissouri Bay which is located in the vine-growing district of south-west Cyprus.
 It offers sea views, being only 200 metres inland from the beach, with open farmland to the sea.
-The villa, built by Vineland Developments, is on a private road.
+The villa, built by Vineland Developments, is on a quiet private road.

 A stay provides the perfect relaxing holiday escape.
 Air-conditioned, light and airy, the villa is furnished in a contemporary style.
 Downstairs there is an open-plan living / dining / kitchen area with views of the pool, garden and sea beyond.
 Upstairs are three bedrooms, each with their own balcony, together with two bathrooms (one ensuite).

-You will probably spend most of your time in the garden.
+Guests tend to spend most of their time outdoors.
 Enclosed by hedges, the garden is secluded and ideal for sunbathing, with areas of shade and sun throughout the day, and a welcome sea breeze.
 The private pool is large enough for swimming and water games, with Roman steps providing a cool place to sit and read a book.

 A short 3-minute level walk leads to the resort centre.
 Here you will find a good variety of restaurants, bars and tavernas, a handful of shops, and other holiday amenities.
 The beach is just beyond the shops.

 Mid-way between Paphos and Limassol, Pissouri Bay is a short drive off the motorway, within easy reach of some of Cyprus's most famous historical sites, golf, water parks, and close to Paphos airport.
 This makes it an ideal base for exploring the island.

 Once discovered, many visitors return to Pissouri Bay year after year.
 It has a good range of facilities, but has not been over-developed.
 This appeals to families and couples alike.